yhao-compbio/tox_data/README.md

 # This repository collects and processes toxicological resources and datasets.

 Detailed documentation about the source dataset can be found [here](downloads/README.md).
 Detailed documentation about the code can be found [here](src/README.md).
 Detailed documentation about the generated dataset can be found [here](data/README.md).
+Below are some brief descriptions of the datasets.

+## OFFSIDES: drug-adverse event relationships

 Below are some basic summary statistics of the datasets.

-## OFFSIDES: drug-adverse event relationships

 | <!-- -->    | <!-- -->    |
 | :------------- | :------------- |